sophiavanvalkenburg/sophiavanvalkenburg.github.io/README.md

 ## Project Schema

 This section explains the schema for entries in the `_data/_projects.json` file.
 Each entry represents one individual project.
-The projects will be displayed in the order in which they are listed.
+The projects will be displayed on the webpage in the order in which they are listed.

 ### Required Attributes